 Felbamate can cause a decrease in many types of blood cells (white cells, red cells, platelets).
 This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
 Call your doctor at once if you have any unusual bleeding, weakness, or any signs of infection, including flu-like symptoms.
 These symptoms may first develop even after you have been using the medication for several months.

-Do not stop taking felbamate without first talking to your doctor, even if you feel better.
-You may have increased seizures if you stop taking felbamate suddenly.
-You will need to use less and less before you stop the medication completely.
+Do not stop using felbamate without first talking to your doctor, even if you feel fine.
+You may have increased seizures if you stop using felbamate suddenly.
+You may need to use less and less before you stop the medication completely.

 Contact your doctor if your seizures get worse or you have them more often while taking felbamate.

-Carry an ID card or wear a medical alert bracelet stating that you are taking felbamate, in case of emergency.
-Any doctor, dentist, or emergency medical care provider who treats you should know that you are taking a seizure medication.
+Wear a medical alert tag or carry an ID card stating that you take felbamate.
+Any medical care provider who treats you should know that you take seizure medication.

 Additional Felbatol Information